YASHkh2609/Food-Delivery-Time-Prediction/README.md

 It contains relevant information such as order details, location, city, delivery person information, weather conditions and actual delivery times.

-## Website Link

-A web-based demonstration of the food delivery time prediction model can be accessed from this [link](https://food-delivery-time-prediction.streamlit.app).

 ## Implementation Details